By Megan Marples and Ashley Strickland, CNN

 Lunar and solar eclipses

-After this weekend, the next total lunar eclipse will also be on display for those in Asia, Australia, the Pacific and South and North America on November 8 between 3:01 a.m. and 8:58 a.m.
+A total lunar eclipse will also be on display for those in Asia, Australia, the Pacific, South America and North America on November 8 between 3:01 a.m.
+ET and 8:58 a.m.
 ET -- but the moon will be setting for those in eastern regions of North America.

 If you live in an urban area, you may want to drive to a place that isn't littered with city lights to get the best view.